mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 <img {src} {alt} loading={lazy ? 'lazy' : 'eager'} />
 ```

-If you want to conditionally render attributes, don't use `&&` for short-circuit evaluation or empty strings.
+Don't use `&&` for short-circuit evaluation, or empty strings to conditionally render attributes.
 Instead, use `null` or `undefined` as the value:

 ```svelte:App.svelte
 <script lang="ts">